cskanani/python_chat_app/README.md

 1. You can send message to only those users which are online and are in your friend list
 2. You can send friend request to a user even if he/she is offline
 3. Firend request can not be sent to a non-existing user
-4. Can't create an account with same name as pre-existing user
+4. Can't create an account with same duplicate username
-5. Can't create an account with name srv(reserved for sending queries to server)
+5. Can't create an account with name server or server_command(reserved for sending queries to server)